-The projection lamp is a consumable item that normally can last up to 3000-4000 hours with proper usage.
-To keep the lamp life as long as possible, you can do the following settings via the OSD menu.
+The projection lamp is a consumable item that normally can last up to 2000-3000 hours with proper usage.
+To keep the lamp life as long as possible, you can do the following settings via the OSD menus.

 Setting Lamp Mode as Economic